GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154988784-7ddbc106-4744-4d9f-8879-b9a107a9fe7c.jpg ':size=350')

-**Before trying to copy piggyback locations from below it’s recommended to check what the schematics say (3.0.1 Schematics & Diagrams).**
+Before trying to copy piggyback locations from below it’s recommended to check what the schematics say [3.1.0 Schematics & Diagrams](#310-schematics--diagrams).

 !>**PLEASE NOTE THE OFFICIAL SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN**

-Whilst following schematics it's important to test you have found the correct piggyback loactions.
+Whilst following schematics it's important to test you have found the correct piggyback locations.
 In order to do this please follow the below instructions before turning on your machine.

 ![image](https://user-images.githubusercontent.com/53577819/154982423-82b4bdb4-ca78-4077-90c0-77b349c8c3d2.JPG ':size=350')